Pomax/BezierInfo-2/README.md

 - The general single-build-pass command is simply `npm start`
 - Continuous development is `npm test`

-Specialised commands:
+#### Specialised commands:

-- `pretty` runs prettier over the resultant HTML files
-- `link-checker` runs link checking on the resultant HTML files
-- `polish` runs `pretty` followed by `link-checker`
-- `svgo:pretty` runs a script that reformats the SVG files to an easier-for-humans form (**note: might be broken?)**
-- `clean` cleans up the timing file and temp directory
-- `lint:tools` runs prettier on all javascript in the `src` dir
-- `lint:lib` runs prettier on all site javascript (including the custom element code)
+- `polish` runs `prettier` on the final .html files, as well as `link-checker` to make sure there are no dead links in the content.

+#### Even more specialized commands:

+Please see the package.json `"scripts"` section for the full list of commands.
+Most of these are just build chain steps, and running them on their own basically makes no sense.

 ## Weird personal dependencies?